Psycojoker/mtpl/README.md

 # I want to propose a new template to the official repository!

 Well, lucky you are, you already have a git repository in <code>~/.config/mytemplates/</code>.
-After you have add the file, commit and pushed somewhere just send me an email at cortex@worlddomination.be.
-You can also fork the github repository [here](https://github.com/Psycojoker/mytemplates) and send me a pull request (simplier).
+After you have added the file, commited and pushed somewhere just send me an email at cortex@worlddomination.be.
+You can also fork the github repository [here](https://github.com/Psycojoker/mytemplates) and send me a pull request (easier).

 # Licence

-Templates are in the public domaine.
+Templates are in the public domain.
 MyTemplates is under agplv3+.